 Agile estimating and planning in a Scrum software development project will not prevent your boss from asking: “Will you make the date?”
 This video explains how to use Scrum and the “Cone of Uncertainty” to provide an answer like: “60% probability.”

 The Cone of Uncertainty is a project management term that was developed by Barry Boehm.
 It describes the level of uncertainty existing at different stages of a project.
-In short, we become more certain of our estimates as we learn more about what we’re estimating.
-Research show that at the beginning of the project, estimates have in general an uncertainty of factor 4 on both the high side and the low side.
-This means that the actual effort or scope can be 4 times or 1/4th of the first estimates.
+In short, we become more certain of our estimates as we learn more about what we are estimating and as project delivery reduce uncertainty.
+Research shows that at the beginning of the project, estimates have in general an uncertainty of factor 4 on both the high side and the low side.
+This means that the actual effort or scope can be 4 times or 1/4th of the initial estimates.